opnxj/superallowlist/README.md

 ### ERC20 Functions

-`SuperallowlistERC20` contract overrides the following functions from the OFT's underlying ERC20 implementation:
+`SuperallowlistERC20` contract overrides the following functions from the Solmate ERC20 implementation:

 #### `transfer(address to, uint256 value)`